Regularized R\'enyi divergence minimization through Bregman proximal gradient algorithms: A proximal relaxed moment-matching algorithm

-Hence, the exact implementation of the VRB algorithm appears as an Euclidean analogue of Algorithm \ref{alg:relaxedMomentMatching}.
-In the black-box setting, the quantities $\pi_{\theta}^{(\alpha)}(\Gamma)$ are approximated at iteration $k \in \mathbb{N}$ using samples from $q_{\theta_k}$, as it is done for Algorithm \ref{alg:MCrelaxedMomentMatching}, leading to Algorithm \ref{alg:VRBalgorithm}.
+where the factor $\frac{1-\alpha}{\alpha}$ is absorbed by the step-size.
+Hence, the exact implementation of the VRB algorithm appears as an Euclidean analogue of Algorithm \ref{alg:idealizedBPG}.
+In the black-box setting, the quantities $\pi_{\theta}^{(\alpha)}(\Gamma)$ are approximated at iteration $k \in \mathbb{N}$ using samples from $q_{\theta_k}$, as it is done for Algorithm \ref{alg:MCrelaxedMomentMatching}, leading to the VRB update